 The Bottom Line

 Most cats enjoy having their own space to rest, hide, scratch and play.
 The best cat furniture satisfies all of these needs with a secure structure.
 We prefer the Go Pet Club Cat Tree F2040 for its variety of options, small footprint and affordable price.
+We rate it 4.5 out of 5 stars.
 The 77-inch Go Pet Club Jungle Cat Tree is luxurious and deluxe, but its high price makes it less desirable.
 The Go Pet Club Cat Tree Condo House is the smallest and least expensive, but it might not be big enough for the average size adult cat.